|

-Showing results 1 - 10 of 11 for laboratories in Italy:
+Showing results 1 - 10 of 10 of non-university labs and institutes in Italy:

 The Institute is the Italian leading center for the growth and chemical-physical characterization of molecular thin films, and it is involved in several European Community Projects.